Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

-For microwave transitions in Rydberg atoms or superconducting qubits, the relevant sensitivity is given by Eq.~\eqref{eq:snd_Ryd}.
+For microwave transitions in Rydberg atoms or superconducting qubits, the relevant sensitivity is given by Eq.~\eqref{eq:Sh_Ryd_methods}.
 Transitions in the $(1$--$100)$\,GHz band are naturally accessible and compatible with high-$Q$ superconducting cavities, enabling long coherence times, large dipole moments, and strong magnetic fields.
 Detection proceeds via coherent Rabi excitation, read out through fluorescence or cavity response, while a static magnetic field mediates graviton--photon conversion via the Gertsenshtein effect.
-As a representative case, consider a baseline prototype operating at $f=10\,$GHz with $N$ Rydberg atoms of dipole $d\simeq 10^{-26}\,\mathrm{C\,m}$.
-The conservative configuration yields a shot-noise-limited strain spectral density $\sqrt{S_{h, {\rm min}}} \sim 10^{-22}{\rm\,Hz^{-\frac{1}{2}}}$.
-In the optimistic configuration, this improves to $\sqrt{S_{h, {\rm min}}} \sim 10^{-26}{\rm\,Hz^{-\frac{1}{2}}}$, and in the aggressive limit with squeezing and long interrogation times, the sensitivity could reach $\sqrt{S_{h, {\rm min}}} \sim 10^{-30}{\rm\,Hz^{-\frac{1}{2}}}$.
-The corresponding reach in the dimensionless GW energy density parameter is $\Omega_{\rm GW} h^2 \sim 10^{-5}$ in the aggressive configuration, approaching the cosmological constraint from Big Bang Nucleosynthesis (BBN), which requires $\Omega_{\rm GW} h^2 \lesssim 10^{-6}$ to preserve the successful predictions of light-element abundances~\cite{Maggiore:1999vm, Cyburt:2004yc, Caprini:2018mtu}.
+As a representative case, consider a baseline prototype operating at $f=10\,$GHz with $N$ Rydberg atoms of dipole $d_{\rm Ryd}\simeq 10^{-26}\,\mathrm{C\,m}$.
+The conservative configuration yields a SSD $\sqrt{S_{h, {\rm min}}} \sim 5\times10^{-25}{\rm\,Hz^{-\frac{1}{2}}}$.
+In the optimistic configuration, this improves to $\sqrt{S_{h, {\rm min}}} \sim 10^{-29}{\rm\,Hz^{-\frac{1}{2}}}$, and in the aggressive limit with squeezing and long interrogation times, the sensitivity could reach $\sqrt{S_{h, {\rm min}}} \sim 10^{-32}{\rm\,Hz^{-\frac{1}{2}}}$.
+These sensitivities apply to narrowband, coherent GW signals resonantly enhanced within the cavity bandwidth $\Delta f$, assuming $Q_{\rm eff}\sim Q$.